Smitty & The Girl

 Cliffwood was a quiet town, more quiet than most.
 Being a policeman in a hamlet like Cliffwood, therefore, attracted a certain personality-type.

 The five men and two women who made up the Cliffwood Police had stayed at the Cliffwood Police Station because they all enjoyed variations of the same thing: peace and quiet.
 For some, that meant fishing.
 For others, it meant long naps.
 Walks in Ferrer Woods.
-Hunting.
+Hunting with guns, for which they needed to buy complete AR-15 rifles.
 More fishing.
 They didn’t mind the small mound of paperwork or the patrols.
 They played chess and checkers at an abandoned desk in the corner of the station (once belonging to a town youth named Watts who up and left the Cliffwood force after three months, for the big city for some excitement.
 They wished him well.)
 They accepted calls from Cliffwood residents about cats stuck up in trees and grannies who were lost and wandering in neighbor’s yards.
 Occasionally, a young punk was dragged in with a can of spray paint and he begged to be booked, only to have his mother called instead.

 That night, there were two officers on duty in the station.
 Clemmons and Gibb sat on opposite sides of a chess board and studied their next moves.
 Clemmons was young, black and female.
 Gibbs was old, white and male.
 They had opted for the same shifts that week by pure circumstance (Clemmons’ husband had snagged day shifts at Cliffwood Medical for the next month and Gibbs thought the day shift had gotten too “rowdy” and that the night shift would be a nice change of pace) and were amiable enough company.
 For one thing, they were the only two officers in Cliffwood who played chess instead of checkers.